helpscout/beacon-ios-sdk/README.md

-**The Beacon SDK is currently in beta.
-For issues or questions, contact Help Scout support at help@helpscout.com.**

 Help Scout's Beacon SDK allows you to embed the same Beacon functionality we have for the web inside your iOS app.
 Beacons provide a quick and simple way for customers to flip through your knowledge base or reach out to your team.